yemoalakija/just-phone/README.md

 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy, please follow the process below:

-1. To begin with we need to create a GitHub repository from the [this repo](https://github.com/yemoalakija/just-phone.git) by following the link and then click 'Use this template'.
+1. To begin with, we need to create a GitHub repository from the [this repo](https://github.com/yemoalakija/just-phone.git) by following the link and then click 'Use this template'.

 <details><summary><b>Heroku Deployment - Step 1</b></summary>